Lumpectomy VideoMacromedia Flash

-After lumpectomy, you are likely to have temporary soreness in your chest, underarm and shoulder.
-You are also likely to have numbness along the surgical incision (scar).
+After lumpectomy, you will likely have temporary soreness in your chest, underarm and shoulder.
+You will also likely have numbness along the surgical incision (scar).

-If lymph nodes in the underarm area (axillary nodes) are removed during surgery, you may also have some numbness in your arm and there is some risk of lymphedema.
+If axillary lymph nodes are removed during surgery, you may also have some numbness in your arm and there is some risk of lymphedema.
 Lymphedema is a condition where fluid collects in the arm (or other area such as the hand, fingers, chest or back), causing it to swell.

 Learn more about the management of surgery-related pain.

 Women may choose lumpectomy over mastectomy to keep their breast and have it look (as much as possible) like it did before surgery.
-Lumpectomy does change the look of the breast though.
+However, lumpectomy will change the look of the breast.
 Because some tissue is removed, the breast may be smaller and firmer.
 There will be a scar and some numbness.

 Radiation therapy (usually given after lumpectomy) can also affect the look of the breast.
 It can further shrink the breast and change its texture or feel.

 Sometimes, factors like the location and size of the tumor can make it unlikely that a woman will be happy with the look of her breast after lumpectomy.
-In these cases, mastectomy may be the better option.
+In these cases, mastectomy (with or without reconstruction) may be the better option.